oracle/weblogic-monitoring-exporter/README.md

 ## Copyright

- Copyright (c) 2017, 2019, Oracle and/or its affiliates.
+ Copyright (c) 2017, 2019, Oracle Corporation and/or its affiliates.
 All rights reserved.